Révolution nationale: Support

-The Révolution nationale particularly attracted three groups of persons.
+The Révolution nationale was never fully defined by the Vichy regime although it was frequently invoked by its most enthusiastic supporters.
+Philippe Pétain himself was rumoured to dislike the term and only used it four times in his wartime speeches.
+As a result, different factions formed different views of what it meant which conformed with their own ideological views about the regime and the postwar future.

 The Pétainistes gathered those who supported the personal figure of Marshal Pétain, considered at that time a war hero of the Battle of Verdun.
 The Collaborateurs include those who collaborated with Nazi Germany or advocated collaboration, but who are considered more moderate, or more opportunistic, than the Collaborationistes, advocates of a French fascism.

 Supporters of collaboration were not necessarily supporters of the National Revolution, and vice versa.
 Pierre Laval was a collaborationist but was dubious about the National Revolution, while others like Maxime Weygand opposed collaboration but supported the National Revolution because they believed that reforming France would help it avenge its defeat.

-Those who supported the ideology of the National Revolution rather than the person of Pétain himself could be divided, in general, into three groups: the counter-revolutionary reactionaries; the supporters of a French fascism; and the reformers who saw in the new regime in opportunity to modernize the state apparatus.
+Those who supported the ideology of the National Revolution rather than the person of Pétain himself could be divided, in general, into three groups: the counter-revolutionary reactionaries; the supporters of a French fascism; and the reformers who saw in the new regime an opportunity to modernize the state apparatus.
 The last current would include opportunists such as the journalist Jean Luchaire who saw in the new regime career opportunities.